scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

   - If you are a good programmer, you could be making 6 figures in many places across the country, even without having a real passion for what they are working on
   - If they don't have a desire to live an extravagant lifestyle, they could easily end up with enough money to do whatever they want by 35.

-- The entrepeneur (Achievement-Money):
+- The serial entrepeneur (Achievement-Money):
-  - Here are examples where the rankings might change depending on who you are talking to.
   - Some have the windfall of a liquidity event in mind as they are starting companies
   - There are others who, after selling one or two companies, think of it literally as "just points on a scoreboard" (to quote a higher up at my current company)

 - The college professor: (Lifestyle-Achievement)
   - Some professors take their research publication very seriously, which is known to be one of the most competitive and least financially rewarding jobs our there ("There's so much competition because to little is at stake.")
-  - But for the tenured professor, it's hard to picture a much better lifestyle for someone not retired
+  - But for the tenured professor, it's hard to picture a much easier lifestyle for someone not already retired